 Service desks and related “behind the scenes” work stations in the public areas require the prior approval of the Facility Manager.

-Convention Center lobby furniture is available to be moved upon request and is exclusively moved and/or stored by Convention Center staff only.
+Convention Center lobby furniture is available to be removed to back of house storage locations upon request and is exclusively moved and/or stored by Convention Center staff only.
+Furniture is not available to be moved to other front of house locations.
 A $25 fee will be applied to each piece of furniture moved.
 The fee for moving furniture will be applied to the final bill.

 Ballrooms and Meeting Rooms